What Is an Offer in Compromise?

 How much will the IRS settle for?

-The IRS relies on the financial information you provide to calculate and determine what they think a taxpayer can pay.
-That’s known as reasonable collection potential.
-Assets, including property and vehicles, bank accounts, current and future income and living expenses are used to calculate RCP.
+The IRS relies on the financial information you provide to calculate and determine what it thinks a taxpayer can pay.
+This is known as reasonable collection potential.
+Assets, including property and vehicles, bank accounts, as well as current and future income and living expenses are used to calculate RCP.

 FAQ